 No purchase-money security interest is limited to the principal balance and unpaid interest.
 At a minimum, fees and taxes owed on the purchase of a motor vehicle would be covered and secured by any "purchase-money security interest."
-See, e.g., UCC § 9-103, cmt.
-3. But it would be easy to find that a claim for fees, taxes, negative equity, gap insurance, and extended warranty coverage was not part of the "unpaid principal balance" or "interest."
+See, e.g., UCC § 9-103, comment 3.
+But it would be easy to find that a claim for fees, taxes and negative equity was not part of the "unpaid principal balance" or "interest."
 So, the words of the House and Senate versions are different, and the words of the Senate version bar cramdowns on more kinds of debt than the words of the House would bar.

-Conceding that the Senate language is broader than the House language, can one infer that the Senate intended to treat negative equity, gap insurance, and extended warranty amounts as covered by "purchase-money security interests"?
+Conceding that the Senate language is broader than the House language, can one infer that the Senate intended to treat negative equity amounts as covered by "purchase-money security interests"?
+Yes.
 Representatives of the debtors and creditors must have known of the practice of rolling negative equity amounts from trade-ins into debts secured by purchase-money security interests on new cars.
 By 2005, as many as 38 percent of all new car purchasers rolled some part of the exiting debt on a trade-in into the new debt incurred to buy the new car.2 This is not an obscure practice; it is commonplace and would have been well known to any informed debtor or creditor representative.
-By 2004, the practice was specifically permitted in the Motor Vehicle Sales Acts of at least 36 states, including Texas.
-The purchase of gap insurance and extended warranty coverage related to the new vehicle likewise had been part of vehicle sales and financing transactions for decades and was also specifically authorized by state law.
+By 2004, the practice was specifically permitted in the Motor Vehicle Sales Acts of at least 36 states, including Missouri.

 It cannot be said that the cramdown provision on motor vehicles traveled below Congress's radar.
-The topic was controversial; as shown in Section I.B. above, the provision was modified several times in different ways.3 And, while it was one of the continuing points of dispute between the debtor and the creditor interests between
+The topic was controversial; as shown in Section I.B. above, the provision was modified several times in different ways.3 And, while it was one of the continuing points of dispute between the debtor and the creditor interests between 1998 and 2004, ultimately, the language adopted reflected a compromise worked out over several years to gain the secured creditor's support.